ultranoise/teensyMIDItoolkit/oneTouch-calibrated/Readme.md

 # Read capacitive input, calibrate it and transmit it as MIDI CC

 1) In this example we will read one capacitive (touch) pin of the Teensy LC.
 Add a jumper cable (blue in the picture below) to pin 1.
-You can also physically connect a electrolytic object to the cable (fruits, wood, some plastics, etc)
+You can also physically connect an electrolytic object to the cable (fruits, wood, some plastics, etc)

 ![alt text](teensy-onetouch-calibrated.png)